-As a UX Architect, I oversee the entire UX process to ensure what we're building matches what the users want.
+As a UX Architect, I oversee the entire UX process to ensure what we're building meets user needs.

 Because life's too short to build products nobody wants.

-And that is how my role was born as a UX Architect.
+That is how my role as a UX Architect began to develop.
 And as the projects rolled on, I realized that having someone work with stakeholders, researchers, designers and developers, all to ensure that the final product would address the needs of our target users, was crucial.
 While other stakeholders would determine the ROI of provding Function X to User Y, my focus was on how that user performs that function on a phone, on a tablet, on a large-screen display, in a way that made them grateful for the experience.
 I am concerned with the simplest way to provide Function X so that we can quickly discover if the product we're building is something users want.

-I see UX Architecture as making good on the promise of all this fancy technology to actually make our lives easier.
+The purpose of User Experience Design is to make lives easier, delightful, more productive.
 While this may not always wind up saving the world, devising ways to simplify the noise of modern life into simple and harmonious products is an inspiring mission.